dasch-swiss/dsp-api/docs/src/paradox/04-publishing-deployment/updates.md

 ## Upgrading from a Knora Version Before 7.0.0

+**WARNING**: If you do not follow this procedure, your data may be corrupted, and Knora may not work.

 You must first upgrade to Knora 7.0.0, then upgrade again to the current version.